bamos/snowglobe/README.md

   Scala enricher.
   The enricher will output [Snowplow canonical output][canonical-output] as rows in `events.tsv`.
+  This script uses `stdbuf` from GNU coreutils to disable stdout buffering.
 + [systemd.unit]() is a [systemctl unit](https://wiki.archlinux.org/index.php/systemd)
   to run `start-collect-enrich.sh`.
   Copy the config with `sudo cp $PWD/snowglobe.service /etc/systemd/system/`